University of the Philippines Diliman: UP Fighting Maroons

-The UP Fighting Maroons is the name of the collegiate varsity teams of the University of the Philippines Diliman, which play in the University Athletic Association of the Philippines (UAAP), the premiere sports league in the country.
-The collegiate women's varsity teams are also sometimes called the Lady Maroons.
-The University of the Philippines Integrated School is the affiliate juniors division high school.
-They play as the Junior Maroons, formerly the Preps.
+The UP Fighting Maroons is the name of the UP Diliman collegiate varsity teams which play in all events in the University Athletic Association of the Philippines (UAAP), the premier sports league in the country.

-U.P.
-Diliman represents the U.P.
-System in the University Athletic Association of the Philippines (UAAP) and participates in all events.
 The Fighting Maroons have perennially placed in the top three in the overall points race of the UAAP.
-One of the most popular athletic teams in the program is the U.P.
-Pep Squad, a heavyweight in the annual UAAP Cheerdance Competition.
+Before UAAP Season 78 the women's collegiate varsity teams were known as the Lady Maroons.

+The University of the Philippines Integrated School – the UP affiliate high school – play as the Junior Maroons (formerly the Preps), although they are now also called simply the Fighting Maroons.